 The key is understanding your little slice of microclimate.
 Live atop Twin Peaks with very little wind shelter?
 Opt for grasses like lavender, sage or yarrow, which have adapted to dealing with high winds (plus all three of those smell great and can be used for cooking, too).
 Have an extra shady patch in the corner of the garden?
 Plant some ferns or try a little lettuce patch.
 Most trees and tropical plants can grow well anywhere in the city, as long as the wind isn’t knocking them sideways.
 Even if it’s foggy in your area, it's quite possible to grow healthy tomatoes, just the smaller varietals like cherry tomatoes.

 Those in the Mission, Noe Valley, and the Castro—you’re in luck.
 You get enough sun to grow just about anything.
 When in doubt, grow succulents.
 They’re nearly impossible to kill and thrive both inside and out in San Francisco.

 Get a Dealer

 A plant dealer, that is.
 If you build up a rapport with an employee at a plant store, they’ll serve as a fountain of gardening information.
-Aside from Sloat mentioned above, a few other reputable plant stores throughout the city are Plant Warehouse, Paxton Gate, Succulence, Flora Grub Gardens, Bay Natives Nursery, Hortica, and Cole Hardware, with locations in Russian Hill, Cole Valley, and North Beach.
+Aside from Sloat mentioned above, a few other reputable plant stores throughout the city are Paxton Gate, Succulence, Flora Grub Gardens, Bay Natives Nursery, Hortica, and Cole Hardware, with locations in Russian Hill, Cole Valley, and North Beach.